-WardrobeTrendsFashion today announced the 2016 Best Fashion Schools rankings, featuring top-performing fashion institutions in the World.
+WardrobeTrendsFashion today announced the 2018 Best Fashion Schools rankings, featuring top-performing fashion institutions in the World.
 The Best Fashion Schools rankings evaluate data on more than 300+ fashion schools.
 Studying in a world-renowned fashion school is practically everyone’s dream.
 A shortlist of 100 top fashion institutions have been ranked according to 3 factors: learning experience, influence, and value.
+We have received many inquiries from the surveys of where their voted universities are on the rankings, thus this year, we have added an additional 10 institutions, just to show those universities which almost made it into WardrobeTrendsFashion’s Top 100.

 However it is not an easy task to decide which of these elite colleges you want to be in.
 WardrobeTrendsFashion’s rating is based on a simple and pragmatic survey that asked how valuable each fashion school’s program really is; WardrobeTrendsFashion ‘Fashion School Rankings’ is designed to help prospective students navigate this increasingly complex fashion education landscape.
 The tenets of our methodology remain the same, but each year we aim to refine.
 This year, the factors we have considered include: